-Neil Laybourn is a renowned and highly sought after health and well-being expert and public speaker, having been invited to deliver talks and seminars to hundreds of well-known brands and organisations worldwide.
+Neil Laybourn is a renowned and highly sought after mental health and wellbeing consultant, public speaker & ambassador, having been invited to deliver talks and seminars to hundreds of well-known brands and organisations worldwide.

-Laybourn transitioned from personal training to being a leading UK mental health advocate in 2017, visiting Europe and the USA to deliver talks on the importance of mental health.
+Neil Laybourn’s career began in the fitness industry in 2007, when he worked as a Personal Trainer in Central London running his own business, providing bespoke personal training services, hosting group fitness sessions and running residential wellbeing retreats.
+Due to Neil’s ongoing friendship and collaboration with Jonny, stemming from that suicide intervention, Neil transitioned from the fitness industry to being a leading UK mental health advocate in 2017, visiting Europe and the USA to deliver talks on the importance of mental health.
 Soon after, he founded ‘This Can Happen’ – an innovative mental health conference tackling challenges in the workplace and bringing solutions to employers and leadership teams.

-More recently, Neil Laybourn co-founded the charity Beyond Shame Beyond Stigma; a mental health education charity supporting young people.
+In 2018, Neil co-founded the charity with Jonny Benjamin, Beyond Shame Beyond Stigma; a mental health education charity supporting young people.
 Their primary objectives are reducing suicides, self-harm and stigma by improving and enhancing mental health support and information for young people, their families and educators.
 His international advocacy work globally has involved visiting workplaces, universities, schools and public sector organisations.
-In 2018, Laybourn was awarded an Honorary Doctorate by Bristol University in recognition of his mental health campaigning and advocacy work.
+Also In 2018, Neil was awarded an Honorary Doctorate by Bristol University in recognition of his mental health campaigning and advocacy work.
+By 2019 Neil has expanded the conference brand to launch the This Can Happen Awards in order to celebrate the best practice of mental health in the workplace.

 Neil Laybourn continues to work and advise on health and wellbeing, predominantly in the private sector, helping organisations to recognise, develop and implement effective health and wellbeing strategies locally and internationally within their own ranks.
-He has completed over 250 keynote speaking events to date and is also very proud of his official ambassador status with the UK wide charity, Mental Health UK, with whom he continues to collaborate with on many meaningful mental health initiatives.
+Neil has completed over 250 keynote speaking events to date.
+He is very proud of his official ambassador status with the UK wide charity, Mental Health UK, with whom he continues to collaborate with on many meaningful mental health initiatives.
+Just this year, Neil has been invited to represent LinkedIn through partnership as the official UK LinkedIn Changemaker in 2021 on the topic of mental health in the workplace.

 Contact us to get Neil Laybourn's fees and availability for your next event